 Each Director has the skills and experience necessary for the proper supervision and leadership of the Company, and brings together a broad range of qualifications.
-Details of the Directors, their skills, expertise, experience, and their special responsibilities, are set out in the Directors' Report.
+Details of the Directors, their experience, and their special responsibilities, are set out in the Directors' Report.

-The Board has delegated responsibility for day-to-day management of the Company to the CEO.
+The Board has delegated responsibility for day-to-day management of the Company to the Chief Executive Officer (CEO).
 However, the CEO must consult the Board on matters that are sensitive, extraordinary, or of a highly strategic nature.